 • Before jumping, these spiders anchor themselves to the surface from which they jump with a single strand of spider silk for safety.

-General Characteristics of Orb-shaped Web Building Spiders
+General Characteristics of Orb Weaver Spiders

 • These spiders are those that people traditionally think of when they imagine a “spider”.